 Geographical or spatial

 In some cases location is more significant than time.
 If you’re evaluating structures after an earthquake, their distance from the epicenter determines the kind of shaking they’ve undergone.
 If you are investigating the cause of cracking in a concrete slab, the location is related to the day and time when the concrete was placed; exposure to wind, sun, and temperature changes; and other conditions that may have contributed to the cracking.
 And of course the length and orientation of the cracks is an important clue as to the cause.
 If you decide to use a geographical organization, you need to include a site plan or other drawing that helps to orient the reader.
-You can use it to map the cracks and indicate where you took which samples.
+You can also use it to map the cracks and indicate where you took which samples.

 The functional organization relates to how something works.
 In this method you describe each component in terms of how it relates to the functioning of the whole.
 It works well for describing processes or manufacturing equipment.
 A diagram would be helpful both as a guide to you and as an aid to the reader.

 Order of importance

 You may want to start with the most important topic and then discuss the remaining ones in the order of declining importance.
 This is a common approach for news items – the less important ones are easily dropped if there isn’t enough room – but also works well in technical writing, especially for findings, conclusions, and recommendations.